 Keep the sugar out of your cider

-One of the main reasons I like making certain recipes at home is to eliminate the added processed sugar found in some many food items.
+One of the main reasons I like especially like cooking certain recipes at home is to eliminate the added sugar.
 Juice, included.
-And in order to do that with apple cider – without a gaggle of tools, a slow cooker and endless chopping – simply start with pure, no sugar added juice.
+And in order to do that with apple cider – without a gaggle of tools, a slow cooker and endless chopping – simply start with pure juice.
 And no, you don’t need a juicer and bushels of apples.

 The best apple juice for easy homemade cider